carab9/morse-code-decrypt/README.md

 ![image](https://github.com/carab9/morse-code-decrypt/blob/main/morse_code4.png?raw=true)

 ## Architecture
-The main program uses a FileIO class object to read in the encrypted binary file and store the data in a DataBase class object.
-Then it uses a Decrypt class object to decrypt the encrypted binary data and print the decrypted text to stdout.
+The main program uses a FileIO class object to read a encrypted binary file and store the data in a DataBase class object.
+After that, it uses a Decrypt class object to decrypt the encrypted binary data and print the decrypted text to stdout.

 ## Requirements
 C++ and C++ libraries: iostream, string, fstream, vector, tuple, algorithm, iterator, bitset, sstream, smart pointer.